Laser Interferometer Space Antenna: Galactic compact binaries

+Planets of compact binaries

+LISA will also be able to detect the presence of large planets and brown dwarfs orbiting white dwarf binaries.
+The number of such detections in the Milky Way is estimated to range from 17 in a pessimistic scenario to more than 2000 in an optimistic scenario, and even extragalactic detections in the Magellanic Clouds might be possible, far beyond the current capabilities of other detection methods for exoplanets.

-Supermassive black hole mergers
+Massive black hole mergers

-LISA will be able to detect the gravitational waves from the merger of a pair of (super)massive black holes with a chirp mass between 103 and 107 solar masses all the way back to their earliest formation at redshift around z ≈ 15.
+LISA will be able to detect the gravitational waves from the merger of a pair of massive black holes with a chirp mass between 104 and 107 solar masses all the way back to their earliest formation at redshift around z ≈ 10.
 The most conservative population models expect at least a few such events to happen each year.
 For mergers closer by (z < 3), it will be able to determine the spins of the components, which carry information about the past evolution of the components (e.g. whether they have grown primarily through accretion or mergers).
 For mergers around the peak of star formation (z ≈ 2) LISA will be able to locate mergers within 100 square degrees on the night sky at least 24 hours before the actual merger, allowing electromagnetic telescopes to search for counterparts, with the potential of witnessing the formation of a quasar after a merger.